-Total Rewards Strategies, our independent compensation consulting firm, reviewed the Board of Directors total compensation in fiscal 2010, including Board and Committee annual retainers, meeting fees and restricted stock grants.
-Specifically, Total Rewards Strategies provided a memorandum to the Compensation Committee describing compensation trends in 2010, comparing Haynes fiscal 2006, 2007, 2008 and 2009 director compensation to the comparator group companies, and making recommendations with respect to 2010 director compensation.
-Based upon its review of this information, the Compensation Committee determined to maintain the existing director compensation structure, and no changes in director compensation were made in fiscal 2010.
+Total Rewards Strategies, the Company's independent compensation consulting firm, reviewed the Board of Directors' total compensation in fiscal 2011, including Board of Directors and Committee annual retainers, meeting fees and restricted stock grants.
+Specifically, Total Rewards Strategies provided a memorandum to the Compensation Committee describing compensation trends in 2011, comparing Haynes fiscal 2007, 2008, 2009 and 2010 director compensation to the comparator group companies, and making recommendations with respect to 2011 director compensation.
+Based upon its review of this information, the Compensation Committee determined to maintain the existing director compensation structure, and no changes in director compensation were made in fiscal 2011.